COVID-19 FAQs

 Students with certain medical conditions who test positive for COVID-19 may be eligible for COVID-19 antiviral treatments.
 Contact the SHS Nurse Advice Line to find out more information at: 831-459-2591.

-For more information please visit the California Department of Public Health: Get the Facts on COVID-19 Treatments
+Visit the California Department of Public Health: Get the Facts on COVID-19 Treatments

 COVID-19 Testing & Vaccination